googleworkspace/google-chat-samples/python/card-bot/README.md

-# Hangouts Chat card bot
+# Google Chat card bot

-This code sample creates a simple Hangouts Chat bot that responds to events and messages from a room synchronously.
+This code sample creates a simple Google Chat bot that responds to events and messages from a room synchronously.
 The bot formats the response using cards, inserting widgets based upon the user's original input